btjanaka/academic-site/src/_posts/2020-06-25-applying-grad-school.md

    your situation.
 Side note: there are tons of online articles with PhD advice (such as this one :wink:).
 I also found these helpful, but only for figuring out the basics.
-1. **Choose the professor, not (just) the school.** Grad school is all about the professor and the people, since you are basically picking your boss and coworkers for the next several years.
+1. **Choose the professor(s), not just the school.** Grad school is all about the professor and the people, since you are basically picking your boss and coworkers for the next several years.
 Thus, as you select schools, make sure you are looking through professors' publications/websites and finding ones who interest you.
-Notably, some people say you should completely ignore the school, as it is only a "brand name."
-Surprise, the best professors tend to be at the best schools.
-In short, pick the best professors at the best schools.
+You may also want to check whether the school has multiple professors working in your field of interest, as having a community of like-minded researchers can be helpful.
 To this end, [CS rankings](http://csrankings.org) is a great website for finding prominent schools and professors in your field of interest.
 1. **Aim for a young professor.** Someone who is early in their career, such as an assistant professor, will have more time to work with you, and they will need to ensure the success of their students so that they can obtain tenure.
-   While an older professor (i.e. one who has tenure) may still be enthusiastic about working with you, they likely also have administrative or other responsibilities that prevent them from spending as much time with students.
+   Older professors will of course be enthusiastic about working with you, but they may also be bogged down by administrative or other responsibilities that prevent them from spending as much time with students.
 1. **Email professors who you may be interested in working with.** If you are genuinely interested in working with certain professors, spend some time to compose an email asking about their recent research.
 Importantly, **do not**